Beneficial Electrification Pilots

 Curbside ChargingDemonstrate a modular and scalable curbside charging model that practically addresses gaps in electric vehicle charger access while optimizing cost, efficiency, and grid operation.
 The pilot also aims to develop best practices in equitable implementation, construction practices, and municipal collaboration.
 Learn More

-RideshareTo develop a carsharing program that provides EV access to low-income and EJ/R3 customers by addressing cost barriers and promoting familiarity.
-The pilot will place vehicles in transit-, work-, and residence-adjacent locations to enable households to own fewer cars while serving everyday transportation needs.
+RideshareDevelop a carsharing program that provides EV access to low-income and EJ/R3 customers by addressing cost barriers and promoting familiarity.
+The pilot placed vehicles in transit-, work-, and residence-adjacent locations to enable households to own fewer cars while serving everyday transportation needs.
 Learn More

-School Bus Vehicle-to-GridTo assess and demonstrate the viability of implementing vehicle-to-grid (V2G) technology with electric school buses (ESBs) and showcase the technology’s potential to leverage ESBs as viable energy storage sources while achieving balance on the grid.
+School Bus Vehicle-to-GridAssess and demonstrate the viability of implementing vehicle-to-grid (V2G) technology with electric school buses (ESBs) and showcase the technology’s potential to leverage ESBs as viable energy storage sources while achieving balance on the grid.
 Learn More

 SubmeteringUnderstand and evaluate the feasibility of using the capabilities inherent in electric vehicle supply equipment (EVSE) to act as a submeter for utility billing purposes, establishing a preferred set of standards and criteria to qualify chargers as submeters with sufficient accuracy for ComEd billing.
 Learn More